Services Childrens’ Activities

 (g) Undertake to provide a copy to the Employment Business of her Enhanced Disclosure and Barring Check (DBS).

-(h) Undertake not to approach or open negotiations with any Stretch Yoga clients or prospective clients with the intention of obtaining direct employment for herself or her business or on behalf of any third parties, without the express permission in writing of a Director of Stretch Yoga Limited during the validity of this agreement.
-Attention is drawn to clause 8.3 below.
+(h) Undertake not to approach or open negotiations with any Stretch Activities clients or prospective clients with the intention of obtaining direct employment for herself or her business or on behalf of any third parties, without the express permission in writing of a Director of Stretch Activities Limited during the validity of this agreement.
+Attention is drawn to clause 6.3 below.

 6.2 If the Temporary Worker knows in advance that she is unable for any reason to attend an Assignment she should inform the Employment Business as soon as possible and no later than five working days before the assignment.
-If the Temporary Worker is unable to attend an Assignment due to last minute illness or unavoidable emergency she should inform the Client and the Employment Business as soon as possible and no later than 8.15am on the day of absence to enable alternative arrangements to be made.
+If the Temporary Worker is unable to attend an Assignment due to last minute illness or unavoidable emergency she should inform the Client and the Employment Business as soon as possible and no later than 8.00am on the day of absence to enable alternative arrangements to be made.
+Stretch Activities reserves the right to request a doctor's report a proof of illness/inability to work.

 6.3 If before the start or during the course of any Assignment or within 6 months after the end of any Assignment a Stretch Yoga client or prospective client wishes to employ the Temporary Worker directly, the Temporary Worker acknowledges that the Employment Business will be entitled either to charge the Client an introduction fee, or to agree an extension of the hiring period with the Client, at the end of which the Temporary Worker may be employed directly by the Client without further charge to the Client.